devsecops-workshop/workshop-guide/content/5-gitops/_index.md

   username: Z2l0ZWE=
 type: kubernetes.io/basic-auth
 ```
-Now we need to add the secret to the `serviceaccount` that runs our pipelines so the `task` can push to our config repo
+Now we need to add the secret to the `serviceaccount` that runs our pipelines so the `task` can push to our config repo.

-- Edit the **User Management  > ServiceAccounts > pipeline** and add the secret to it, so it will be available during the pipeline run
+- Go to **User Management > ServiceAccounts > pipeline**
-- Open the YAML and in the `secrets` section add
+- To make the secret available during a pipeline run: Open the YAML and in the `secrets` section add:

 ```yaml
   - name: gitea